Thomas H. – Esophageal Cancer Patient Story

 His doctor ordered him a colonoscopy and endoscopy.
 It was discovered that Thomas had cancer in the lower part of his esophagus, and he was diagnosed with stage III esophageal cancer in August 2023.

-Thomas’ doctor referred him to Ziad S. Fawaz, MD, a radiation oncologist at Washington Health System Radiation Oncology, in partnership with UPMC Hillman Cancer Center and Mark Knestrick, MD, Pharm.D, a medical oncologist at UPMC Hillman Cancer Center in Washington.
+Thomas’ doctor referred him to Ziad S. Fawaz, MD, a radiation oncologist at UPMC Hillman Cancer Center at UPMC Washington (formerly Washington Health System Radiation Oncology, in partnership with UPMC Hillman Cancer Center) and Mark Knestrick, MD, Pharm.D, a medical oncologist at UPMC Hillman Cancer Center in Washington.

 Thomas received chemotherapy and radiation treatment for four and a half weeks.
 On Jan.
 9, 2024, he had a surgical procedure known as a transhiatal esophagectomy, where his esophagus was removed, and his stomach was reshaped into a tube to build a new esophagus.
 He recovered in the hospital for one week.